No description

 1. init.sh is the remote bootstrap script.

-2. zsh.sh is the interactive installer and deployment entry point.
+2. downloads/zsh.sh is the interactive installer and deployment entry point.

-3. zshrc is the runtime shell entry point.
+3. downloads/zshrc is the runtime shell entry point.

-5. user-selection/*.zrc contains distro-specific and optional feature overlays.
+4. downloads/*.zrc contains shared shell modules plus distro-specific and optional overlays.

 The installer deploys a common Zsh base, then adds overlays for the selected package manager and optional features.